Skip to content

 Common pitfalls and risks we often see

-The standard pitfall is deploying a heavy model behind a thin API wrapper and only later discovering the real cost of long contexts, concurrency spikes, and poor batching.
-Another risk we often see is tuning for throughput while ignoring tail latency, which creates systems that benchmark beautifully and feel awful.
+The standard failure mode is deploying a heavy model behind a thin API wrapper and only later discovering the real cost of long contexts, concurrency spikes, and poor batching.
+Another failure mode is tuning for throughput while ignoring tail latency, which creates systems that benchmark beautifully and feel awful.
 Multi-tenant serving adds extra hazards around resource contention and, in some environments, cross-tenant data leakage risk if isolation is handled casually.

-There is also an organizational pitfall: teams spend weeks debating the best serving engine while ignoring the higher-level contract around timeouts, fallbacks, prompt versioning, tracing, and budget controls.
+There is also an organizational failure mode: teams spend weeks debating the best serving engine while ignoring the higher-level contract around timeouts, fallbacks, prompt versioning, tracing, and budget controls.
 The runtime matters.
 The operating model matters more.

 Architecture